ande3577/image_tagger/README.markdown

 This is a python3-tkinter based utility for tagging users in a set of photos and exporting it to a location.
 It was a quick one-off script used for creating media to distribute to the people inside the photos.
-Releasing at as OSS in case anyone else finds it useful.
+Releasing at as OSS in case anyone else finds it useful, or wants to use the code for reference.

 Works on windows, not sure about other platforms.

+The functionality and stability is somewhat limited and the code is rather ugly.
+It probably won't be significantly improved or supported in the future.

 ## Installation